 2 tsp. paprika

 1 tsp. cumin

-10 c. chicken stock or broth
+10 c. chicken broth (or vegetable if needed)

 3/4 tsp. salt